 There are several benefits to a land trust.
 Because the deed is in the trustee's name, the name of the beneficiary does not appear, so the beneficiary can maintain secrecy as to actual ownership.
 The beneficiary's benefit can be assigned to someone else without a new deed, and can be used as collateral for a loan, but without a mortgage being recorded.
-Because the beneficiary’s interest is personal, when the beneficiary dies, the assets of the trust are subject to the laws of the state in which the beneficiary lived, even if the trust had land in multiple states.
+Because the beneficiary's interest is personal, when the beneficiary dies, the assets of the trust are subject to the laws of the state in which the beneficiary lived, even if the trust had land in multiple states.
 This avoids probate costs in those other states, since the transfer of real estate must be done in accordance with the laws of the state in which the land is located.

 Real Estate Ownership by Business Entities

 Since corporations are legal persons, they can hold title to real estate just as a real person.
 Although partnerships are not legal persons, and cannot generally hold title to property in the partnership name, most states have adopted the Uniform Partnership Act (UPA) for general partnerships, and the Uniform Limited Partnership Act (ULPA) for limited partnerships, that allow partnerships to hold title to real estate in the partnership's name.

 A real estate syndicate is 2 or more people or business entities that have pooled their money to invest in real estate.
 A joint venture is similar except that it is created for a specific business purpose for a definite duration.
 These entities cannot hold title to real estate, except as tenants in common or as joint tenants of the individual members of the syndicate or joint venture, or as a trust, partnership, or corporation.